Collections at the Dorset History Centre

 Newspapers on microfilm

-The Dorset History Centre holds many newspapers, most of which are stored in microfilm format.
+The Dorset History Centre holds local newspapers, most of which are available to view on microfilm.

 There are thousands of photographs at the Dorset History Centre, including studio portraits, postcards and aerial photographs.